Springtails (or Collembolans) aren’t insects like most houseplant pests.

 You’ll need a sponge and apple cider vinegar.
 Soak the sponge with apple cider vinegar.

-Now, you’re going to wipe down all the areas that contain springtails.
+Now, you will wipe down all the areas that contain springtails.

 This includes the potting soil and rim of the pot.